cast42/leuvengpx/README.md

    2. `poetry install`
    3. `pre-commit install`
 4. On each `git commit` the code validation packages will be run before the actual commit.
-5. Explore the setup in the folder structure of this package.
+5. Add your GPX files to the data/gpx folder
-6. Profit.
+6. Run `python generate_html_from_gpx.py`to generate index.html and content of data/html
+7. Goto Pages in Settings to make this a Github Pages repository.
+8. Browse to `https://<username>.github.io/<repository>``.
+E.g. [https://cast42.github.io/leuvengpx/](https://cast42.github.io/leuvengpx/)